 Also see . . .

 2. General Von Steuben.
 “After Yorktown, Washington still expected renewed attacks by British forces against the Hudson Valley so he had Von Steuben move his headquarters to New York.
 He joined General Knox at Vail’s Gate, near West Point, in the fall of 1782.
 He then moved to Mount Gulian in Fishkill, opposite Washington’s headquarters at Newburgh in early 1783.
 Throughout this time Von Steuben was busy with the design and building of the huge New Windsor Cantonment, which eventually had 8000 soldiers and dependants living in 700 cabins.
-As peace negotiations dragged on into the spring, at Mount Gulian with Von Steuben presiding on May 13, 1783, the Society of the Cincinnati was formed as America’s first (Submitted on November 7, 2010.)
+As peace negotiations dragged on into the spring, at Mount Gulian with Von Steuben (Submitted on November 7, 2010.)

 3. The Society of the Cincinnati.
 “The Society of the Cincinnati was organized on May 13, 1783, at Mount Gulian, in Fishkill, New York, by Continental officers who fought in the American Revolution, including patriot General Baron Von Steuben, whose headquarters was located at Mount Gulian.
 The Society was the first veterans’ fraternal organization established in the United States.
 The Society’s original purpose was to facilitate fellowship, friendship and recognition for officer war veterans of the Continental Army.
 At a time when there were no “veterans benefits” the Society was also created to act as an “insurance policy” of sorts, an institution that collected funds from every member and which would remit benefits to their fellow officers in time of need.
 The Society also acted as a powerful organization which would lobby Congress for the back-pay and land grants promised to veteran officers of the War.
 George Washington was the Society’s President General from 1783 until his death in 1799.”
 (Submitted on November 7, 2010.)

-Categories. • Fraternal or Sororal Organizations • War, US Revolutionary •
+Topics.
+This marker is included in these topic lists: Fraternal or Sororal Organizations • War, US Revolutionary